smallwat3r/rpi-gardener/README.md

 this project is still very much work in progress.

-The goal of this project is to be able to monitor the environment, to ensure its propice for growing plants.
+The goal of this project is to be able to monitor the environment, to ensure it's suitable for growing plants.

-You will find in this repository all necessarry files and scripts to read temperature and humidity data from a DHT22 sensor, wired to a Raspberry Pi 4 Model B, as well as capacitative soil moisture sensors, wired to a Raspberry Pico board.
+You will find in this repository all necessary files and scripts to read temperature and humidity data from a DHT22 sensor, wired to a Raspberry Pi 4 Model B, as well as capacitive soil moisture sensors, wired to a Raspberry Pico board.

 It stores the results every 2 seconds in a local Sqlite database, and renders